Discover more from The Hell Project

 Key Passages About Hell

 While this again isn't too contentious I am not convinced the language is about design or creation but something 'prepared' for (see Matthew 25:41) Satan and his demons.
 I can prepare an already lit fire for cooking.
-Given the fire is an 'eternal fire' it would make sense that the fire is already lit.
+Given the fire is an 'eternal fire' it would make sense that the fire is already in existence.
 It makes better sense therefore to see the eternal fire as a part of God's presence that will be 'prepared' to destroy Satan and his demons.
-Though I'm not going to die on this hill scripturally, I think it is pretty conclusive once you get in your mind the idea that new creation will have no stain of sin or evil in it, that the devil won't be hanging around and nor will his demons.
+Though I'm not going to die defending this proverbial hill, I think it is a defensible position once you get in your mind the idea that new creation will have no stain of sin or evil in it, that the devil won't be hanging around and nor will his demons.

 Why do I think Revelation 20:10 isn't so conclusive on the eternality of the torment of the devil and his angels?
-Well it needs plenty of reading and this is a summary.
 Revelation 18-19:3 shows Babylon will be no more and the Angels celebrate by shouting,

 “Hallelujah!
 The smoke from her goes up forever and ever.”